 Always assign a meaningful name (such as Business Object name) to the message instead of a technical name.

-Configuration of Message parameters shown in the screen shot above is very important.
+The configuration of the Message parameters shown in the screenshot above is very important.
 These parameters define the file pattern, file format, and how B2B cockpit identifies the content.

 Step 3: Create a Set (Row Types) of the Message.

 Sets define the Row Types of the file.
 Purchase Order file has 5 different row types.
 I have configured the Row identifier and Set name as below.

 - LIN – Articles

 - TOT – Total

 To create new Set Types, Go to Create > Set from main menu area.

 Similarly create other Set Types ‘Header’, ‘Carton’, ‘Articles, and ‘Total’.